Homogenization of Non-symmetric Jump Processes: General assumptions and preliminary results

-\begin{proof} As we have seen in Lemma \ref{ensure}, all the assertions for the case $\alpha\in(0,1)$ follow from \cite[Theorem 1.1, Theorem 1.3, Theorem 1.4, Remark 1.5]{GS18}, the assertions for the case $\alpha=1$ can be found in \cite[Theorem 1.1, Theorem 1.3, Theorem 1.4]{Szc18}.
-Therefore, we only need to prove the results for $\alpha\in(1,2)$.
-The lower bound estimates of $p^\e,\tilde p,\tilde p^\e$ can be found in \cite[Theorem 1.5]{CZ18}, we also put them into Appendix for the reader's convenience, see Proposition \ref{q-properties}.
-The proofs of the rest parts are tedious, especially that $\C^\infty(\T^d)$ is the core of the generators, and we leave them into Appendix, see Theorem \ref{Feller} and Corollary \ref{SDE-weak}. \end{proof}
+whose absolute value is bounded by $\|b\|_\infty + \|c\|_\infty + \frac{\kappa_2}{\alpha-1}$ uniformly for $\e\in(0,1]$.
+Thus, $C$ in \eqref{heat-kernel-est} can be chosen as independent of $\e\in[0,1]$.
+The proofs of the rest parts are tedious, especially that $\C^\infty(\T^d)$ is the core of the generators, and we leave them into Appendix, see Proposition \ref{Feller} and Corollary \ref{SDE-weak}. \end{proof}

-We have seen in the introduction that Feller semigroups and Feller processes are in one-to-one correspondence if we identify the processes that have same finite-dimensional distributions.
-This yields the following relation.
+Of course, each of the processes $X^\e$, $\tilde X$ and $\tilde X^\e$ is defined on its own stochastic basis.
+However, by taking product of the probability spaces, it is always possible to assume that: